beejjorgensen/cs344_curriculum/week04/project-4.md

 10
 lswc works on the directory specified on the command line

+10
+lswc works on the current directory if none specified on the command line

 5
 rediroutput prints out a friendly help message if the user doesn't enter the minimum number of arguments